Warhammer 40,000: Dawn of War – Dark Crusade: Setting

 After the Eldar on Lorn V break their alliance with the Imperial Guard during the events of Winter Assault, the Guard form a task force led by Colonel Lukas Aleksander to hunt their leader, Farseer Taldeer.
-The awakening of Necrons on the fringe planet of Kronus triggers her journey to the planet, with Aleksander in pursuit.
+The awakening of Necrons on the fringe planet of Kronus causes Taldeer to travel there with Aleksander in pursuit.
 The planet has been under the tenuous control of the Tau Empire for centuries, having wrested it from the Imperium of Mankind and subjugated its human population.
 The protagonist of Fire Warrior, Kais, leads the Tau forces arriving on the planet.
 Feral Orks are combined into a force by the arrival of Warboss Gorgutz, who killed the former ruler of Lorn V, the Chaos Lord Crull.
 The Chaos Lord Eliphas commanding forces from the Chaos Undivided warband Word Bearers arrives in turn to conquer the world and retrieve Crull's skull.
 Blood Raven Space Marines under the charge of Captain Davian Thule are tasked by Chapter Master Azariah Kyras to purge the world and retrieve relics and information pertaining to the chapter's early history.
 However, Thule's orders lead him into conflict with the Imperial Guard forces.